datopian/playbook/planning-your-day/README.md

 ## Template

-Full markdown template for a Planning your Day doc
+Full (annotated) markdown template for a Planning your Day doc

 ```
 # Backlog